WeblateOrg/weblate/docs/devel/integration.rst

 Your Weblate project should already be set up to pull changes from the upstream repository.
-If not, it can be done in the user interface (in the :guilabel:`Repository maintenance`) or from command line using :ref:`wlc`.
+If not, it can be done in the user interface (in the :guilabel:`Repository maintenance`) or from the command-line using :ref:`wlc`.

 This can be automated by installing a webhook on your repository to trigger Weblate whenever there is a new commit, see :ref:`update-vcs` for more details.

 Alternateively, you can use the UI or :doc:`/api` to update translations to match the latest version of what it is you want to translate.

 .. seealso::